How to Become a Police Officer in 5 Steps

 |Key Responsibilities||Enforce the law; provide emergency and non-emergency response to calls; make arrests and obtain warrants; complete police reports and testify in court|

-Police officer jobs involves pursuing and apprehending criminals, writing tickets and patrolling precincts.
-They also maintain reports about their activities.
+Police officer jobs involve pursuing and apprehending criminals, writing tickets, patrolling precincts, taking calls of an emergent and non-emergent nature, ensuring that the law is appropriately followed, appearing in court and using computers to search specific police records.
+They also maintain reports about all of their on-the-job activities.
 According to the U.S. Bureau of Labor Statistics (BLS), police officers can specialize in certain fields or units, such as firearms training, motorcycle patrol and emergency response (www.bls.gov).

 Step 1: Finish High School